cptspacemanspiff/execu-tools/README.md

 So we want to share state between multiple exported methods, how do we do that?

 ```
-Sidetrack: How memory and storage works in the executorch export process and runtime:
+Side Note 3: How memory and storage works in the executorch export process and runtime:

 Memory in executorch is all pre-planned.
 During the export a model function, during the final steps of export, the graph is walked and each op-argument is associated with a memory location, consisting of a mem_id, an offset into that id, and a size.
 It will keep track of lifetimes, and reuse locations in memory if possible (if you use the greedy algorithm).